BG-NOAA/sar_drift_converter/README.md

 - `gpkg_dir` (str): folder for GeoPackages
 - `nc_dir` (str): folder for NetCDF
 - `nc_cdl_template_file` (str): CDL template used to populate metadata
-- `precision` (int): number of significant digits for nuermic values in data and computations
+- `precision` (int): number of significant digits for numeric values in data and computations

 ### Optional plotting / overlays
 - `use_geotiff` (bool): enable GeoTIFF overlay workflow (see note below)